SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```

 #### USE
-`USE` is a keyword to use a specified table.
+`USE` is a keyword to use a specified database.
 ```sql
 MariaDB [(none)]> USE dbms_sample;
 Database changed